Demystifying Surcharge on Income Tax and Marginal Relief

 • Relief Calculation: The maximum additional tax principle applies based on the applicable surcharge rate and income thresholds.

 • Example: A foreign company has a net profit of Rs.
 12 crore.
 Their surcharge liability without relief would be Rs.
 14 lakh (2% of Rs.
 1 crore + 5% of Rs.
 2 crore).
 With marginal relief, their maximum additional tax is Rs.
-2 crore (income exceeding Rs.
-10 crore), bringing a substantial reduction in their surcharge burden.
+2 crore (for income exceeding Rs.
+10 crore), resulting in a substantial reduction in their surcharge burden.

 Partnership Firms: